 Đan Lynh Phạm (b.
-1993, Saigon) is a Vietnamese American interdisciplinary artist and illustrator.
+1993, Saigon) is a Vietnamese interdisciplinary artist and illustrator.
 Born in Vietnam and raised in Tulsa, Oklahoma, Phạm received her BFA in Studio Arts with a focus on watercolor and sculpture at Oklahoma State University.

 Phạm creates a unique blend of graphic language with Vietnamese art traditions, employing an analytical approach to art-making.
 Her artistic practice serves as a visual diary, integrating 2D and 3D elements to delve into her ongoing exploration of identity, socialization, and her experiences growing up as a child of refugees.